Hypoglycemia: What It Is and How to Manage Sudden Low Blood Sugar

 Table of Contents

 Hypoglycemia is a serious complication often seen in people with diabetes, especially those using insulin or sulfonylurea medications.
 If not promptly recognized and treated, hypoglycemia can lead to seizures, coma, and even death.
-Understanding its causes, symptoms, and first-aid response is crucial for both patients and caregivers.

 What Is Hypoglycemia?